-During the restaurant’s 2004 renovation, the former Escoffier Room was converted to an exclusive, upper level dining room.
+During the restaurant’s 2004 renovation, the former Escoffier Room was converted to an exclusive, upper level dining room to serve up to 45 people.
 The dining space overlooks the Rib Room through wrought iron railings framed by massive wood archways.

 The True Jewels Of The Rib Room Are Tucked Away Underground!

 The three intimate private dining rooms each have a unique history.

 The Wine Cellar, a secluded space that seats 10, has walls which are lined with bins filled with the personal collections of long-time patrons who choose to store their wines on-site.
 This tradition began soon after the restaurant opened in 1960.
 Today, some old vintages have remained untouched by their owners for years.

 The Pipkin Room, named for an earthenware cooking pot, is a slightly larger dining space for up to 12 with the warm look of barge-board walls.